OdiaGenAI/GenerativeAI_and_LLM_Odia/README.md

 **2. Development:** Developing pre-trained and fine-tuned Odia LLM, which includes dataset preparation, model training, evaluation, prompt engineering, and API development.

-**3. Deployment:** Deploy the models for public access for research and non-commercial purposes.
+**3. Deployment:** Deploy the Odia LLM models for public access for research and non-commercial purposes.

 ## Who can use these models
 The models (pre-trained/fine-tuned) will be available through Hugging Face for research and non-commercial purposes.
 Feel free to contact for a domain-specific application or particular use cases.

+## What are the use cases of Odia LLM models
+There several use cases of Odia LLM.
+Three primary domains which we are focusing to use the developed Odia LLM are:
+* Education
+* Healthcare
+* Goverance

 ## Contributors
 * [Shantipriya Parida](https://www.linkedin.com/in/shantipriya-parida-9781a9127/)